-Measures Definition Purpose Direct Cost Cost of revenues adjusted to exclude: (i) depreciation and amortization; (ii) purchases of electrical components; (iii) electrician salaries and payroll taxes; (iv) infrastructure; (v) sales tax recovery; and (vi) other direct expenses.
-Mining.
-Total Cash Cost The sum of cost of revenues and general and administrative expenses before: (i) depreciation and amortization; (ii) non-cash service expense (iii) purchases of electrical components; (iv) electrician salaries and payroll taxes; (v) share-based payment; (vi) other direct expenses; (vii) sales tax recovery; and (viii) other non- recurring items that do not reflect the core performance of the Company. operations.
+Measures Definition Purpose Direct Cost Cost of revenues adjusted to exclude: (i) depreciation and amortization; (ii) purchases of electrical components; (iii) electrician salaries and payroll taxes; (iv) infrastructure; (v) sales tax recovery; and (vi) other direct expenses. largest variable expense in Mining.
+To provide the users of the MD&A a metric to evaluate the Company's direct variable cost for Total Cash Cost The sum of cost of revenues and general and administrative expenses before: (i) depreciation and amortization; (ii) non- cash service expense (iii) purchases of electrical components; (iv) electrician salaries and payroll taxes; (v) share- based payment; (vi) other direct expenses; (vii) sales tax recovery; and (viii) other non-recurring items that do not reflect the core performance of the Company. core digital asset Mining operations.
 To provide the users of the MD&A a consistent comparable metric for the liquidity impact of the Company's mining activities across time periods.
-Used by Management to assess the operating performance from period
+Used by Management to assess the operating performance from period to period and to prepare annual operating budgets and